 This book, authored by Ian Barkin, Jochen Wirtz and Pascal Bornet is being touted as one of the most important books on AI and automation that has yet to hit the bookshelves.
 The key content in the book takes the reader through the basics, but the true value is their explanation of how companies that are leading the charge in Intelligent Automation have already seen efficiency gains of between 20 and 60%.

 The authors also take a look at IA’s potential to save lives, increase educational budgets and increase societal resilience during pandemics or similar crises.
 It certainly couldn’t have come at a better time.
-When you delve into this content from this book, know that you are learning not just from the authors but also from more than 200 AI experts who collaborated with them to bring their lessons and learning to print.
+When you delve into the content from this book, know that you are learning not just from the authors but also from more than 200 AI experts who collaborated with them to bring their lessons and learning to print.

 This book, written by Max Tegmark, has been heralded as one of the most important books of our time by the likes of Stephen Hawkings.
 The book begins in the future (not too far distant), in a scenario where AI has exceeded human intelligence and has become so pervasive in society it becomes almost impossible to exist without the use of it in some way.